LamprosLabsDAO/Webscrapping/README.md

-# Webscrapping
+# Web Scraping Tool
-A standard webscrapping tool to fetch the html contents from the websites

-This folder consist of two sub folders and other file :
-Create a input_datas and output_data folders to current directory.
-1.get_links   : fetch all the links of topics and sub topics present in the give url docs and sotes in input datas 2.input_datas : stores all href links in give html page in csv formate 3.main2.py    : using all the href links which are fetched main2.py outpst the csv data having the url,heading,text,links,code in output.csv file in outut folder
+This is a standard web scraping tool designed to fetch HTML content from websites.
+The tool consists of various components organized within a folder structure.

+## Folder Structure

+## Components

+### `get_links`
+This folder contains a Python script (`get_links.py`) to fetch all the links of topics and subtopics from a given URL.
+The fetched links are stored in CSV format within the `input_data` subfolder.

+### `input_data`
+This folder stores all the href links from the given HTML page in CSV format.
+These links are later used for scraping.

+### `main2.py`
+This Python script utilizes the href links fetched by `get_links.py` to scrape data.
+The scraped data, including URL, heading, text, links, and code, are outputted to a CSV file named `output.csv` in the `output_data` folder.

+### `output_data`
-4.output_datas: stores the webscraped data which is fetched from the web page 5.script.py   : combinly runs the all codes automatically in serial order with given input filename as argumnet.
+This folder stores the web scraped data fetched from the web pages.
+The data is stored in CSV format.

+### `script.py`
+This script combines all the components and runs them automatically in serial order.
+The input filename can be provided as an argument to the script.

+## Usage

-you can manually insert the url for required page inside get_link code along with its class name.
+1. Manually insert the URL for the required webpage inside `get_links.py` along with its class name.
+2. Run `script.py` with the desired input filename as an argument to initiate the scraping process.

+## Notes

-note : all the relative href links are included in the follwing code other then that are links of third party websites who data is not need to be fetched
+- All the relative href links are included in the code.
+Links of third-party websites whose data is not needed are excluded.

-currently the data of tron docs is stored inside the output_datas folder
+- Currently, the data of Tron docs is stored inside the `output_data` folder.